adospinoiu/CSS_Lighting-Animations-and-More/README.md

 #5 Not feeling good today.
 Not coding today.

-#6 Data progressing on the class side
+#6 Data progressing on the class side.
+Am now half way through the class and getting into higher level functions